lley154/littercoin/README.md

 ```

 ##### Send Ada To The Admin Address
-You need need to send 2 transactions to this address from your Nami wallet.
+You need to send 2 transactions to this address from your Nami wallet.

 - Transaction #1 - 5 Ada
 - Transaction #2 - 45 Ada